Queen of Hearts Fertility Care & NaProTechnology

 • Note: If Vit D is low, your body will not be able to absorb the calcium you ingest, in order to be taken up by your bones to keep them healthy.

-What will a NaPro appointment with Sharon Best be like?
+What will the NaPro appointment be like?

-Your appointments at Natural Women's Health with me will be one FULL HOUR in length.
+Your appointments at MyCatholicDoctor with me will be one FULL HOUR in length.
 Generally speaking, NaPro appts will follow a typical protocol as outlined below.
 However, every individual is different and your situation may warrant a more expeditious process.
-Please know, the Creighton Model Charting is very important.
+Please know, the Creighton Model System (CrMS) is very important.
 Your CrMS chart will help direct me to what diagnostic tests and imaging tests should be done and what treatment plan would be most appropriate.

-First Appt: I will take a comprehensive medical history.
 You will be asked to begin charting your menstrual cycles using the Creighton Model System (CrMS).
-Please choose a Fertility Care Practitioner by clicking the button below and begin to chart your cycle.
+Please choose a Fertility Care Practitioner (FCP) by clicking the "Fertility Care Practitioners webpage" button below to learn more about scheduling an Introductory Session to get started.

 Fertility Care Practitioners webpage